 ENG4438 – Contemporary U.S. Illness Narratives and Biopolitics

-- How can terminal illness be linked with what might be called terminal injustice, in which oppressions related to race, class, gender, sexuality, species, and environment seem impossible to overcome?
+- How can terminal and chronic illnesses be linked with what might be called terminal injustice, in which oppressions related to race, class, gender, sexuality, species, and environment sometimes seem impossible to overcome?

 After completing this course, you:

-- know important recent theoretical developments in the fields of biopolitics, cultural studies of illness, disability studies, animal and animality studies
+- know important recent theoretical developments in the fields of biopolitics, cultural studies of illness, disability studies, and posthumanism,

-- can engage key texts with close reading, while connecting those texts to theoretical debates and issues related to race, class, gender, sexuality, and species
+- can engage key texts with close reading, while connecting those texts to theoretical debates and issues related to race, ethnicity, class, gender, sexuality, disability, species, and environment,

-- can analyze literary texts in relation to dominant discourses and historical and cultural contexts
+- can analyze literary texts in relation to dominant discourses and key historical and cultural contexts.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.